uforia/MatterBot/README.md

 ## Status

-Code probably has bugs, but at least it's in a 'works for me' state ;-)
+Code probably has bugs, but it is in a 'works for me' and recently: 'works for others' state ;-)

 ## Contents